dwyl/image-classifier/README.md

 After this, a task will be spawned that will run the model against the image that was submitted.

-After the prediction is made, it's then shown to the person!
+Once a prediction is made, display it!

 <p align="center">
   <img src="https://github.com/dwyl/aws-sdk-mock/assets/17494745/894b988e-4f60-4781-8838-c7fd95e571f0" />